Waste FREE (Realization of a Recycling-oriented Society)

 Reducing Resource Consumption

 To reduce our burden on the environment, in each stage of product planning, R&D, and design, we are engaged in efforts to make our use of resources more efficient by doing things such as reducing the number of parts and making them lighter, in order to reduce our use of natural resources.
+In addition to resources used in the manufacture of products, we are reducing the resources used in the packaging of products by expanding the application of returnable shipping trestles and transitioning to packaging materials with lower environmental impacts.

 As efforts to reduce the use of natural resources are an issue to be worked on by not only the Group but also throughout our entire supply chain, we have incorporated a statement on minimizing the use of natural resources into Kawasaki Group Sustainable Procurement Guidelines and will advance our efforts with our suppliers.